 There are obviously some style things about this kitchen that I don’t love: a tuscan stone backsplash paired with honey-oak cabinetry and brown granite.
 (Brown on brown on brown…and all different tones!)
 I also find the bar-height counter on the island to be a weird visual distraction.
 The refrigerator is an extra-deep model that obstructs any possibility of stools at the island.

 Some great things about this kitchen are the beautiful wood floors, the amount of cabinetry, the practicality of wood (it never looks dingy), and the sink with two big windows that overlook the green space and trail.
-I do actually love the idea of modern-rustic wood cabinetry for our next home.
+I do actually love the idea of natural wood cabinetry for our next home.